Dianab05/SQL-Project/README.md

-# SQL-Project
-Manual testing projects

-<h1>Database Project for **Inserati aici numele aplicatiei pe care o testati**</h1>
+<h1>Database Project for Restful-Booker</h1>

 The scope of this project is to use all the SQL knowledge gained throught the Software Testing course and apply them in practice.

-Application under test: **Inserati aici numele aplicatiei pe care o testati**
+Application under test: **Restful-Booker**

-Tools used: MySQL Workbench
+Tools used: **MySQL Workbench**

+**Database description:** <br>

+The purpose of the SQL database for the Restful-Booker application is to store and manage the necessary information for travel reservations, including details about clients, properties and bookings.
+The database will ensure data integrity and accessibility, facilitating the operations of storing, querying, updating, and deleting relevant data for the efficient functioning of the application.

+**General Information Stored** <br>

+**Bookings:** <br>
+Information about bookings made by clients.<br>
+Attributes: Booking ID, client ID, room ID, check-in date, check-out date, deposit paid (true/false), aditional needs.<br>

+**Clients:** <br>
+Information about clients, including authentication details and profiles. <br>
+Attributes: Client ID, first name, last name, birth date, address. <br>

+**Properties:**  <br>
+Details about properties available for booking. <br>
+Attributes: Room ID, room type, availability. <br>

+**Additional needs:**  <br>
+Information about the additional needs of the clients. <br>
+Attributes: Additional need ID, additional need description. <br>

-Database description: **Inserati aici o scurta descriere a bazei de date care sa contina scopul ei, informatiile generale pe care le veti salva si orice alte informatii considerati ca sunt relevante pentru o descriere**
+**Inserati aici o scurta descriere a bazei de date care sa contina scopul ei, informatiile generale pe care le veti salva si orice alte informatii considerati ca sunt relevante pentru o descriere**

 <ol>
 <li>Database Schema </li>